1987 Whittier Narrows earthquake: Earthquake

-The main shock occurred near the northwestern border of Puente Hills 3 km north of the Whittier Narrows at a depth of 14 km.
-First motion polarities, along with modelling of teleseismic P and S-waves, established that the thrust fault responsible for the shock strikes east-west with a dip of 25° dip to the north.
+The mainshock occurred near the northwestern border of Puente Hills 3 km north of the Whittier Narrows at a depth of 14 km.
+First motion polarities, along with modeling of teleseismic P and S waves, established that the thrust fault responsible for the shock strikes east–west with a dip of 25° dip to the north.
 The shock was located adjacent to the west-northwest striking Whittier fault, which is primarily a strike-slip fault, but also has a minor thrust component.

-Although most of the Los Angeles metropolitan area saw shaking in line with Mercalli Intensity values of VI (Strong) or VII (Very strong), Whittier experienced effects consistent with MMI values of VIII (Severe).
-The old commercial district saw the worst damage, as these were the oldest buildings, and were also heavily damaged in the 1929 Whittier earthquake, a shock may have been a result of movement on the Norwalk Fault.
+Although most of the Los Angeles metropolitan area saw shaking in line with Mercalli intensity values of VI (Strong) or VII (Very strong), Whittier experienced effects consistent with MMI values of VIII (Severe).
+The old commercial district suffered the worst damage, as these were the oldest buildings, and were also heavily damaged in the 1929 Whittier earthquake, which may have been the result of movement on the Norwalk Fault.